Archived - Your Tax Dollar: 2012–2013 Fiscal Year

 Transfers to provincial and territorial governments

-The Canada Health Transfer provided $27.2 billion for health programs, representing 10 cents of each tax dollar spent.
+The Canada Health Transfer provided $28.9 billion for health programs, representing about 11 cents of each tax dollar spent.

-Other major transfers, including the Equalization and Territorial Formula Financing programs and the gas tax transfers to cities and communities, totaled roughly 7 cents of every tax dollar ($18.1 billion).
+Other major transfers, including the Equalization and Territorial Formula Financing programs as well as payments under the Gas Tax Fund program to cities and communities, totaled roughly 6 cents of every tax dollar spent ($17.6 billion).

-The Equalization and Territorial Formula Financing programs help less prosperous provinces and territories provide services that are reasonably comparable at reasonably comparable levels of taxation.
-Gas tax transfers help Canada’s cities and communities provide municipal infrastructure.
+The Equalization and Territorial Formula Financing programs help less prosperous provinces and territories provide services that are reasonably comparable to those in other provinces at reasonably comparable levels of taxation.

 Transfers to provincial and territorial governments: Health care

-Federal support for health care goes beyond cash payments under the Canada Health Transfer and the Equalization and Territories Financing Formula programs.
+Federal support for health care goes beyond cash payments under the Canada Health Transfer and the Equalization and Territorial Formula Financing programs.

-In addition, the Government of Canada provided about $6 billion last year for:
+Canada also provided over $6 billion last year for:

 - First Nations health services